If you follow fitness influencers on social media, you likely see videos of them doing sets of Romanian deadlifts pretty often.

 Although this move is a variation of the deadlift, it requires different form than most lifting exercises.
 A lot of people think you need to perform a squat while doing the Romanian deadlift, but this isn’t true.
 It actually requires more leg stiffness with slightly bent knees.

 I also find that a lot of my clients are unsure of how to return to the starting position.
 While it may seem natural to just lift your upper body, it’s more beneficial to thrust your hips and use your lower body to return to the standing position.
 It’s also important to keep your shoulders back and your chest open, which often goes unsaid.
 To prevent these common mistakes:

 It’s easy to modify the Romanian deadlift if you’re not comfortable lifting weights.
 All you have to do is use an extremely light weight or no weight at all!
 I suggest replacing dumbbells with a broomstick or something similar in shape.

 Using this light weight, perform the Romanian deadlift the same way you would if you were using heavier weights.
 Stand up straight, holding the prop in front of your thighs.
 While bending your knees slightly, bring your shoulders back so that your chest is open.
-Push your hips back so that your torso bends forward and the your arms slide down in front of your shins.
-Thrust forward engaging the glutes to return to the starting position.
+Push your hips back so that your torso bends forward and your arms slide down in front of your shins.
+Thrust forward, engaging the glutes to return to the starting position.